belambert/asr-evaluation/README.md

   -i, --print-instances
                         Print all individual sentences and their errors.
   -r, --print-errors    Print all individual sentences that contain errors.
-  --head-ids            Hypothesis and reference files have ids in the head
+  --head-ids            Hypothesis and reference files have ids in the first
                         token?
 (Kaldi format)
-  --tail-ids            Hypothesis and reference files have ids in the last
+  -id, --tail-ids, --has-ids
-                        token?
+                        Hypothesis and reference files have ids in the last token?
 (Sphinx format)
   -c, --confusions      Print tables of which words were confused.
   -p, --print-wer-vs-length